PranavGPR/Portfolio/README.md

 # PortFolio

-This is my portfolio built with Nextjs.
-If you want, you can fork this repository and modify the changes you like.
+This is my portfolio built with NextJS.
+You can fork this repository and modify the changes you like.
 For any issues, kindly open an issue in this repository so that I can clear it.
 If you want to contribute to this repository, feel free to open a pull request, I'll see them and merge it.

 ### To run locally on your system,